1,374 related texts · 18 related myths · Page 26 of 29

 (Genesis 39:2) tells us, “The Lord was with Joseph, and he was a successful man, and he was in the house of his master, the Egyptian.”
 But Bereshit Rabbah, a collection of rabbinic...

-It's easy to imagine a golden aura, a constant stream of good fortune.
-But what if it’s something more subtle, more… human?
-Let’s look at the story of Joseph in Egypt, specifically...
+A reader can imagine a golden aura, a constant stream of good fortune.
+But what if it’s something more subtle, more… human? " Sounds straightforward.
+But the Rabbis, in Bereshit Ra...

 The verse in Isaiah (11:13) says, "The jealousy of Ephraim will cease."
 Now, Bereshit Rabbah, that incredible collection of rabbinic interpretations of Genesis, sees a connection h...